kraser/vwww/readme.md

 Make sure these files are present before you try to type `vagrant up` to launch the project.

 Your sites are mapped name.dev

+this depends on their being a mysql server installed on the host with an environment variable set in `.env`